 Follow this link to see all available General History presentations.

-In September we are having our first real live meeting at Townsend House!
-We are only able to accommodate 12 people in the large room so I have asked for names in advance.
-At that meeting Anne is going to be talking about the Russian Revolution, and after tea and biscuits we are all going to share a short 5/10 minute talk on ‘An artefact/s we’ve seen in a Museum, that has sparked our imagination’.
-We will also plan our programme for the rest of the year.
+In September we are hadour first real live meeting at Townsend House.
+At that meeting Anne talked about the Russian Revolution, and after tea and biscuits we all shared a short 5/10 minute talk on ‘An artefact/s we’ve seen in a Museum, that has sparked our imagination’.

 In August, we visited Minehead museum to see the new model of the pier and also to catch up with one another in person over a cream tea.
 In July, we had a fascinating insight into two Victorian orphanages given by John.
 In June, we had a number of short presentations on buildings, including one on Townsend House, by Diana Martin.

 In May, we had a talk about Stephen and Matilda presented by John Konrad; and David Temple told us about the Kent village of Lamorbey moving from rural idyll to suburban sprawl in a century.
 Our first exchange with another u3a group – in April– went very well when John Prevett from East Suffolk u3a telling us all about the Cato Street Conspiracy.
 Fascinating to find that the plan was to capture the Bank of England and the Tower of London to bring down the government!

 In March we enjoyed a fascinating variety of short talks from some of our group members.
 We heard about the Mass Trespass of 1932 that gives us the freedom to roam (see photo, left), the honeybee pandemic, the Peasants’ Revolt of 1549, Universal Basic Income, Napoleon on St Helena and his funeral as witnessed by one of his guards, the Lancashire Fusiliers’ and Aphra Behn, who was one of the first English women to earn her living by writing.